5 Common Myths About Hearing Loss

 It’s a natural part of aging, yet confusion reigns.
 Here’s the advice you should stop listening to.

-Roughly one in three people between the ages of 65 and 74 experiences hearing loss, while nearly 50 percent of people older than 75 have difficulty hearing, according to the National Institutes of Health (NIH).
+Roughly one in three people between the ages of 65 and 74 experiences hearing loss, while nearly half of people older than 75 have difficulty hearing, according to the National Institutes of Health (NIH).
 Men are nearly twice as likely to experience hearing loss than women.

 Yet, many older adults find it a difficult topic to acknowledge or address.

-Hearing loss is a natural aging process, and there’s nothing to be ashamed of, says Lina Velikova, M.D., of Disturb Me Not, who adds that it’s crucial to do something about it before it progresses and possibly affects your health in other ways.
+Hearing loss is a natural aging process, the NIH reports, and there’s nothing to be ashamed of.
+Still, it’s crucial to do something about it before it progresses and possibly affects your health in other ways.

-Here are five common myths about this condition—and the facts that you need to protect your hearing for life.
+Here are five common myths about hearing loss—and the facts that you need to protect your hearing for life.

 Myth #1: Hearing Loss Is Annoying But Not Dangerous

 As common as it may be among older adults, that doesn’t negate the fact that hearing loss can lead to more serious health consequences.